 Updated: June 14, 2018

 If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably learn.
-R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s certainly incredibly critical.
-Most air conditioning units older than 10 years use an AC refrigerant called R22 that’s commonly known as Freon*, and is stated by the EPA as HCFC-22.
-In this article, we’ll use the name R22.
+R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s certainly incredibly important.
+Most air conditioning units older than 10 years have an AC refrigerant called R22 that’s commonly recognized as Freon*, and is stated by the EPA as HCFC-22.
+In this blog, we’ll use the name R22.
 This refrigerant was introduced in the 1950s and became the leading AC refrigerant in the residential heating and cooling industry.

 The Montreal Protocol

 Several decades later the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
 Not cool.
 So, the U.S. EPA, in cooperation with other agencies and groups around the world, initiated a phase out of many ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
 The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is believed to be one of the worst offenders.

 Timeline and R22 phase out progress in 2018

 In 2003, the phase out of R22 production and imports began.
 By early 2010 the production and import of R22 decreased.
 However, servicing current, existing equipment is still acceptable as long as there is an available supply of R22.
 To ensure the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician.
 Production and import of R22 will be continually reduced by law until 2020, when all production and import will be forbidden.
 Only recycled R22 refrigerant will be available to service existing air conditioners after 2020.